Parathyroid.com and hyperparathyroidism Menu

 • Share This Page on Facebook

-• Visit Parathyroid Group Page on Facebook
+• Visit Us on Facebook

-Parathyroid Disease and Weight Gain with Hyperparathyroidsim
+Parathyroid Disease and Weight Gain with Hyperparathyroidism

 Image

-Dr. James Norman
+Dr. Jim Norman

-May 31st, 2017
+May 31st, 2019

-Parathyroid disease and hyperparathyroidism are associated with weight gain.
 The worries about gaining weight after parathyroid surgery are understandable but unfounded.
 It is a myth that parathyroid surgery and removing a parathyroid tumor causes you to gain weight.

 Weight gain is a common concern for patients with many hormone problems, including hyperparathyroidism.
 This blog was prompted by a recent rash of patients asking us if the parathyroid operation was going to make them gain weight.
 It absolutely does not happen because of the parathyroid surgery.
 Let’s look at weight gain in patients with hyperparathyroidism before and after parathyroid surgery.